darrasHumber/geo-quiz/README.md

 Early versions suffered from overlapping timers when navigating between quizzes, causing multiple timers to run simultaneously.
 The solution was a comprehensive timer management system that properly cleans up existing timers before starting new ones, using a global registry for tracking all active timers.

-### Challenge 3: Data Visualization Performance

-Rendering charts for users with extensive quiz history initially caused performance issues.
-This was addressed by implementing data aggregation techniques and limiting the number of data points displayed in time-series charts.

 ## Future Enhancements